evergreen-ci/evergreen/docs/FAQ.md

 #### Dynamic Github Access Tokens

+##### Which permissions should the github app have?

+The permissions for you app should be limited to only what is necessary.
+The permissions that are necessary will depend on how you plan to use the generated tokens.

+- **contents:read**: To use the app to `git clone`, using [shell.exec](Project-Configuration/Project-Commands/shellexec) or [subprocess.exec](Project-Configuration/Project-Commands/subprocessexec), request `contents:read` under repository permissions.
+This also applies if you plan to use the token to pass it into [git.get_project](Project-Configuration/Project-Commands/gitget_project).
+- **contents:write**: To use the app to `git push`, request `contents:write` under repository permissions.
+- **checks:write**: To use the app to generate a token to pass into [github check runs](Project-Configuration/Github-Integrations/github-check-runs) (this is not available yet but will be soon), request `checks:write` under repository permissions.

 ##### Can more than one app be associated with my project?

 No, only one app per project is supported.